missionfission/dragon-project/README.md

 ---

-2. For Running Non-AI Workload in C++, we have to get the LLVM-Trace :
+3. For Running Non-AI Workload in Python, we have to got the Python HLS as follows :

-We have provided Generate LLVM-Trace for some applications in folder 'req/.."
-The application trace is given in form of .gz and is generated from LLVM 6.0,

-We use an open-source LLVM-Trace Generation for doing this : https://github.com/harvard-acc/LLVM-Tracer/tree/llvm-6.0, place the workload to run in the folder "src/req/your_app", with a cfg and trace file in "src/req/your_app/inputs/" directory

-Add the name of your app to src/ddfg_main.py which -> calls the C++ Non-AI synthesis Code.
+In the synthesis folder go to "src/hls.py", and call the gen_stats and cfg generation functions